mgaudreault/coveo-backend-challenge/README.md

 To generate insert data in the database, use `script/importCities.py`.

+A deployed version is preset at : https://mgaudreault-sugg-service.herokuapp.com/suggestions

 # Solution details
 ## Implementation
 Implemented using ExpressJS as the router and Mongoose as the DB connector using es2015 syntax.